avalanche-foundation/ACPs/ACPs/125-basefee-reduction/README.md

 ## Security Considerations

-This makes gas cheaper, therefore may increase state bloat.

-We note the dynamic fee algorithm responded appropriately during the periods of high use (such as Dec.
-2023), which gives reasonable confidence that enforcing a 25nAVAX minimum fee is no longer necessary.
+Lower gas costs may increase state bloat.
+However, we note that the dynamic fee algorithm responded appropriately during periods of high use (such as Dec.
+2023), which gives reasonable confidence that enforcing a 25 nAVAX minimum fee is no longer necessary.

 ## Open Questions